dirigible-io/dirigible-io.github.io/help/getting_started.md

     > Hello Dirigible!

-2. The click Ctrl+S (Command+S for Mac) to save the file content.

-3. You can see that in the `Preview` view the output has changed immediately.
+2. Save the file (Ctrl+S for Windows, Command+S for Mac).

+The output changes immediately in the `Preview` tab.
 This is due to the default configuration of *auto-publish* on *save*.

-More about this *dynamic* behavior you can find at the concepts section: [Dynamic Applications](concepts_dynamic_applications.html)
+You can find more about this *dynamic* behavior in the concepts section: [Dynamic Applications](concepts_dynamic_applications.html)

 ### References